 As a general rule, you should never feed table scraps to your parakeet—unless you ate a salad made only with parakeet-safe fruits and vegetables.
 That said, healthy foods for humans, such as apples, carrots, mangos, bell peppers, and kiwis, can be given as small treats to parakeets.
 Just make sure you don’t overdo a single ingredient, as too much of one good thing is neither good for you nor your pet bird.
 Also, pick up any leftovers that remain at the bottom of your bird’s cage after feeding time, as these may attract undesirable guests (mice, germs, bacteria, mold, etc.).

 There are some foods that you should never give to parakeets or most pets, for that matter.
 You’re probably familiar with most of them, as it’s largely common sense not to feed, say, alcohol to birds, but let’s go over the others on the list:

 What Fruits Are Good in a Parakeet’s Diet?

-Fruits, in general, are good for feeding your parakeet because they contain vitamins and minerals.
+Fruits in general are good for feeding to your parakeet because they contain vitamins and minerals.
 Cantaloupe is rich in vitamin A and packed with fiber, which is excellent for improving digestion for your little one.
-Plus, this delicious treat is an essential ally for your bird’s immune system (like yours!), as it is rich in vitamin C. Here are some other fruits that may be part of your bird’s diet:
+This delicious treat can also be an essential ally for your bird’s immune system.
+Here are other fruits that may be part of your bird’s diet: